Prevent And Dealing With Roof Ice Dams

 Is there a way to safely remove these ice dams before they can cause so much damage?
 There are a couple of ways actually.

 As to the first solution, one must have at the ready a source of hot water to implement the technique.
-In the latest situation here in Texas, unfortunately, no such solution was possible, as there was no electricity throughout most of the state, for much of this event.
+In the 2021 situation here in Texas, unfortunately, no such solution was possible, as there was no electricity throughout most of the state, for much of that event.
 Regarding the second solution, in 35 years of roofing in Texas I have never seen it used, as ice dams are such a rarity here, and the materials used in this process would likely not survive the Texas summer heat.
 Which leaves the last solution as the best.